cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 need to set up the lanes when starting up (whether afresh or in recovery mode).

 Different nodes also need to agree on the lanes they use.
-When a node connects to a peer, they both perform a handshake to agree on some basic information (see `DefaultNodeInfo`), including the version of the application they are executing.
-Since the application includes the lane definitions, both nodes will also agree on the lanes they implement.
-Therefore we don't need to modify the P2P handshake.
+When a node connects to a peer, they both perform a handshake to agree on some basic information (see `DefaultNodeInfo`).
+Since the application includes the lane definitions, it suffices to ensure that both nodes agree on the version of the application.
+Although the application version is included in `DefaultNodeInfo`, there is currently no check for compatibility between the versions.
+To address this, we would need to modify the P2P handshake process to validate that the application versions are compatible.

 Finally, this approach is compatible with applications that need to swap binaries when catching up or upgrading, such as SDK applications using [Cosmovisor][cosmovisor].
-When the local node is catching up (i.e. BlockSyncing), peer nodes will detect that the the local node is late and will not send it any transactions until it is caught up.
+When a node is catching up (i.e. BlockSyncing), its peers will detect that the node is late and will not send it any transactions until it is caught up.
-So, the particular lane configuration of the local node is irrelevant while catching up.
+So, the particular lane configuration of the node is irrelevant while catching up.
 When going through a Cosmovisor-driven upgrade, all nodes will swap binaries at the same height (which is specified by the corresponding Software Upgrade gov proposal).
 If the new version of the software contains modified lane configuration